 We pulled out inexpensive 1970s-era vinyl flooring, and replaced it with white octagon-and-dot ceramic floor tile.
 We got the ceramic at Lowe’s, it only cost about $2.50 per square foot, as I recall.
 We used medium gray grout so that the shape of the tile would pop.
 And so begins my small “graphic bathroom.”

 The tile was an easy decision (it sort of coordinated with the hex tile in the master bathroom).
 The shower curtain came easy peasy, too.
 I was shopping around Target, there it was.
 I knew that this Peanuts shower curtain would coordinate just fine with the floor… It had simple, light colors and that nice punch of red… I knew that the large-scale graphics would look good in the small bathroom… kind of playing nicely against the conservative conventional graphic of the floor.
 Oh, and I love Snoopy.
 I just knew it work — that the shower curtain would become the not too big, not too small, just right focal point of the small bathroom.
-Note, this shower curtain is no longer available at Target online, but you may still find it on ebay (affiliate link):
+Note, this shower curtain is no longer available at Target online.

 Oh, behind the shower curtain is a basic, almond-colored fiberglass tub/shower insert.
 If I had more time, I’d paint the gold rod with a shiny black lacquer spray paint.